Junyi-99/MUSTPlus.Server/README.md

 ## Deployment

-Please follow the following instructions
+Please follow the instructions

 ### Prerequisites
-You may need to install the Python and MySQL development headers and libraries like so:
+You may need to install the Python and MySQL development headers and libraries like:

 `sudo apt install python3-dev default-libmysqlclient-dev`